 You can learn more about retired military dental insurance options here.

 Finding the Right Plan for You

-Once you reach age 60, it makes sense to go with TRICARE Prime or Standard.
-Once you reach age 65, you are no longer eligible for Prime or Standard and must move to TRICARE for Life if you wish to continue receiving health care through the military.
+Once you reach age 60, it makes sense to go with Tricare Prime or Select.
+Once you reach age 65, you are no longer eligible for Prime or Select and must move to Tricare for Life if you wish to continue receiving health care through the military.

 Here are some plan details, and links to the website:

 Tricare Reserve Select – Premiums (~$50/ mo for member; ~$205 for family plan):

 - Only available while actively participating in the Guard Reserves

 Tricare Retired Reserve – Premiums (~$391/ mo for member; ~$961 for family plan):

 - Available to Retired members or the Guard or Reserves

 - Equivalent to TRICARE Reserve Select, however, there are no premium subsidies, so you pay the entire cost of premiums.